BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ### Packages needed for today's exercises

 There are thousands of helpful R packages for you to use.
 For the analysis at this lecture, we will be using the following packages.
-If you work in the cluster, you don't have to install the packages, as they are already installed (you only need to load them using require()).
+If you work in the cluster, you don't have to install the packages, as they are already installed (you only need to load them using require(), but if you had to install them again, you just uncomment the install.packages() commands).
 If you work from your laptop, you'd need to install them if you don't have them yet.
 ```
-install.packages("vcfR")
+#install.packages("vcfR")
 require(vcfR)
-install.packages("adegenet")
+#install.packages("adegenet")
 require(adegenet)
-install.packages("dartR")
+#install.packages("dartR")
 require(dartR)
-install.packages("asserthat")
+#install.packages("asserthat")
 require(asserthat)
-install.packages("tidyverse")
+#install.packages("tidyverse")
 require(tidyverse)
-install.packages("devtools")
+#install.packages("devtools")
 require("devtools")
-install_github("kassambara/factoextra")
+#install_github("kassambara/factoextra")
 require("factoextra")
 ```